This content is provided by Chambers. Learn more about our methodology

 Alan Steinfeld QC

 Receives consistent praise for his deep level of experience in trust litigation work.
 He also handles pension and liquidation disputes.
-His experience extends to the Channel Islands, BVI and Cayman Islands, among others.
+His experience extends to Bermuda, the Channel Islands, the BVI and the Cayman Islands, among others.
 Holden acts on behalf of high net worth families and individuals as well as commercial entities.

-Has an enviable offshore practice, and handles cases in Cyprus, the Caribbean and the Channel Islands.
+Has an enviable offshore practice, and handles cases in Dubai, Cyprus, the Caribbean and the Channel Islands.
 He offers expertise in a broad range of commercial chancery areas, including insolvency, trusts, probate and civil fraud, and is frequently called upon by liquidators and trustees.

 David Brownbill QC